mikanbako/Android-Application-Build-Script-Extension/README.txt

         Example :

             ant test-xml
-                Run tests and generate XML of test result.
+                Run tests and generate report formatted by JUnit XML.
-                The tested and test application must be installed before this target is ran.
+                The tested application and test application must be installed to the device before this target is ran.

             ant debug install test-xml
-                Build test and tested application, install the both application, run tests and generate XML of test result.
+                Build test application and tested application, install the both application to the device, run tests and generate report formatted by JUnit XML.

             ant debug install test-xml verify-test-result
-                Build test and tested application, install the both application, run tests and generate XML of test result.
-If the test failed, the build will be failure.
+                Build test and tested application, install the both application, run tests and generate report formatted by JUnit XML.
+                If the test failed, the build of Ant will be failure.

             ant emma debug install test-xml
-                Build test and tested application, install the both application, run tests and generate XML of test result and HTML / XML of coverage reports.
+                Build test and tested application, install the both application, run tests and generate report formatted by JUnit XML and HTML / XML of coverage reports.

         Configurable property :